 We love hiking, cycling, train travel, road trips, travelling with friends and basically just meeting interesting people with different viewpoints, cultures, languages and experiences.

-My first book for adults, Born into the Country, was shortlisted and published after entry into South Africa’s AA Mutual Life Vita Young Writers’ Award.
+From a fiction writing point of view, my first book for adults, Born into the Country, was shortlisted and published after entry into South Africa’s AA Mutual Life Vita Young Writers’ Award.
 One of my YA books, The Wishing Moon, was shortlisted for the Australian Multicultural Children’s Award and was a Children’s Book Council Notable book.

 Penguin Australia published my young adult dystopian novel, Days Like This, in August 2010.
 It was a finalist in the 2010 YA Amazon Breakthrough Novel Award.
-The idea for Days Like This came from a growing unease about our diminishing natural resources, combined with the rise of a heartless individuality.
-The book explores the consequences – a world where people are exploited to serve the needs of an elite.

 My current project, Cold Stone Soup, is a memoir about growing up in apartheid-era South Africa.
 It won the Fellowship of Australian Writers 2013 National Literary Awards Jim Hamilton Award for a non-fiction manuscript – please see the item in “Cold Stone Soup”.